 Skye Gilkeson has a Bachelor of International Studies in European Studies (triple major), a Graduate Diploma in Journalism, and a Masters of International Law and International Relations.

 She is also a qualified personal trainer, running a successful business before embarking on a career as a journalist.

-Skye has been a regular contributor for Yahoo7 Travel, she has also written for Fodor’s Travel, Women’s Health Australia, Women’s Health Malaysia, News.com.au, Luxury Escapes, Discover Ipswich among other publications and she also provides expert comment for media on health, wellness and travel.
+Skye has been a regular contributor for Yahoo7 Travel, she has also written for Fodor’s Travel, Women’s Health Australia, Women’s Health Malaysia, News.com.au, Luxury Escapes, Discover Ipswich among other publications, and she also provides expert commentary for media on health, wellness, and travel.

-Please contact Skye directly for any freelance writing, photography or presenting opportunities via email on email@example.com
+Please contact Skye directly for any freelance writing, photography, or presenting opportunities via email at firstname.lastname@example.org

 Skye’s Personal Story